Keep your outdoor fun platform looking fantastic for pennies—while without hurting neighbyouring plants.

 - For every two gallons of warm water, add 1.5 cup of TSP.

-- If there is an excessive quantity of mould, add 1 cup of bleach.
+- If there is an excessive quantity of mold, add 1 cup of bleach.
 If you’re worried about a too-strong combination, start with one cup of TSP and always use powdered oxygen bleach instead of liquid chlorine bleach, which might harm the wood.

 - Wash down your deck with the hose to free up the wood and make cleaning easier.
 Then, instead of being on your hands and knees, use a scrub brush linked to a long pole or handle to avoid breathing in the TSP and bleach.